-We would also expect that CR values for wildlife would vary little between species 103 birds.
-The CR{meat-diet} values for these species are similar to those for the meat of farm animals 107 in IAEA (2010), which presents a generic value of 0.39 based on data for four farm animal species.
-Since Cs is relatively homogenously distributed throughout the body tissues 108

-104 (Beresford et al. 2004) and would be similar to those of farm animals.
-To test this hypothesis,

-Table 1 presents Cs CR{meat-diet} values for seven herbivorous species of wild mammals and 105 106 in its diet).
-Currently there are few data with which to test our hypothesis for the transfer of 111 other radionuclides to wild animals.
-For many elements other than Cs, distribution is not 112 homogenous throughout the body tissues.
-However, for such an element an assumption that 113 the distribution within the body was similar across animal species would be reasonable (e.g. 114
+We would also expect that CR values for wildlife would vary little between species (Beresford et al., 2004) and would be similar to those of farm animals.
+To test this hypothesis, Table 1 presents Cs CR{meat-diet} values for seven herbivorous species of wild mammals and birds.
+The CR{meat-diet} values for these species are similar to those for the meat of farm animals in IAEA (2010), which presents a generic value of 0.39 based on data for four farm animal species.
+Since Cs is relatively homogenously distributed throughout the body tissues (Yankovich et al., 2010a), it can then be assumed that, for Cs $CR{meat-diet} \approx CR{org-diet}$ (where $CR{org-diet}$ is the ratio of the radionuclide activity concentration in the whole organism to that in its diet).
+Currently there are few data with which to test our hypothesis for the transfer of other radionuclides to wild animals.
+For many elements other than Cs, distribution is not homogenous throughout the body tissues.
+However, for such elements an assumption that the distribution within the body was similar across animal species would be reasonable (e.g. Sr accumulates in the bone of all vertebrates).